Judge Terminology

 - TLC: Team Lead Certification.
 A defunct certification for people who could lead teams at large events.
 Replaced with the TLTP.

 - TLTP: Team Lead in Training Position.
 A defunct certification for people on the road to L3.
-Replaced with the "Medium Team Lead" badge.
+Replaced with the "Medium Team Lead" badge on Judge Academy.

 - TO: Tournament Organizer.
 A store owner or employee who is in charge of the tournament's scheduling, organization, and logistics.
 (Some events may have multiple TOs.)